Get Ready for This: Chart performance

 "Get Ready for This" was successful on the charts on several continents.
 In Europe, it was a top-10 hit in Belgium, Ireland, Luxembourg, the Netherlands, Spain and the United Kingdom, as well as on the Eurochart Hot 100, where it reached number four.
 In the UK, the single reached also number two during its fourth week on the UK Singles Chart, on 20 October 1991.
 It spent a total of two weeks at that position.
 Additionally, "Get Ready for This" climbed into the top 30 in Finland and the top 40 in Sweden.
 Outside Europe, it peaked at number two in Australia, number five in Zimbabwe, number six on the RPM Dance chart in Canada and, in the United States, it reached numbers 14 and 38 on the Billboard Hot Dance Club Play and Billboard Hot 100 charts, respectively.
+In West Asia, the song became a top-20 hit in Israel, peaking at number 11 on 19 November 1991.

 Impact and legacy

 "Get Ready for This" was awarded one of BMI's Pop Awards of 1996, honoring the songwriters, composers and music publishers of the song.
 In 2010, Pitchfork included it in their list of "Ten Actually Good 90s Jock Jams".
 In February 2024, Billboard magazine ranked the song number ten in their list of "The 100 Greatest Jock Jams of All Time", writing, "A song that cast a greater shadow over ’90s sports culture than anything besides Shaquille O’Neal."

-Get Ready For This was the unofficial theme song of the NBA’s San Antonio Spurs, with the song being a staple at Spurs games (including starting lineups) until the 2006-07 season.
+"Get Ready for This" was the unofficial theme song of the NBA’s San Antonio Spurs, with the song being a staple at Spurs games (including starting lineups) until the 2006-07 season.

+The song is heavily sampled in Kylie Minogue’s track “I Guess I Like It Like That.”